 Here is output data from a sample run of the double-dummy solving program.
-The auctions differently than it otherwise would, values that it displays are correct.
-There ing to the five different trump suits avail- ity and making inferences about the hand able (the fifth suit being the lack of trump) of their partner exceedingly difficult, the and the four possible declarers for each trump selection.
+The are twenty output tricks scores, correspond-formed spectacularly against random biding to the five different trump suits available (the fifth suit being the lack of trump) and the four possible declarers for each trump selection.
 The solving process took approximately one second overall in order to solve for all cases: